dojo/cli-create-app/src/templates/README.md

 ## Running unit tests

+To run units tests in node only use `dojo test` which uses JIT (just in time) compilation.

-To run the unit tests, first the run a test build with `dojo build --mode test`.
+To run the unit tests against built bundles, first the run a test build with `dojo build --mode test`.
 The build test artifacts are written to the `output/test` directory.

-Then `dojo test` to run the projects unit tests.
+Then `dojo test -c local` to run the projects unit tests.
 These tests are located in the `tests/unit` directory.
 The `--watch` options can be used with the test build which means that `dojo test` can be re-run without needing to re-build the full application each time.

 ## Running functional tests